As you know, I’m an advocate of using our smartphones to generate passive income.

 - Following a company or individual on social media.

 I’ve used Fronto for a few weeks, and all I ever do is unlock my device.

-Sllidejoy is another immensely popular lock screen rewards app for earning money, and it is certainly better than Fronto if you want to use it on just 1 phone farming phone or your personal device.
+Slidejoy is another immensely popular lockscreen money app for, and it’s certainly better than Fronto if you want to use it on just 1 phone farming phone or your personal device.

 One main difference with Slidejoy is that points take roughly 24 hours to sync and will appear around 12pm EST for the previous day.

 Slidejoy makes an effort to present users with tailored advertisements.